 I love pecan filling to the moon and back, but really after tasting this no egg one, there is no going back to the old one.
 Try even going the extra mile and make a chocolate pecan pie without corn syrup using the same recipe… delicious.

 It is hard to believe that the year is about to end!!
-It is the season of Thanksgiving and soon enough we will be hit by Christmas.
+It is the season of Thanksgiving and soon enough we will be hit by New year festivities.

 I love this holiday season so much.
 Although we do not celebrate and we do not do Christmas tree or wait for Santa, but it is always nice to see faces brightened with smiles everywhere you go.